teddykoker/thenetwork/README.md

-#The Network(Untitled)
+#The Network
 This is my final project for my senior year in High School.
+I still need to think of a name...
 ##Author
 [Tom Koker](http://tomkoker.com)
 ##Run Locally using Docker